Welcome to the Computer Science Department!

 - Faculty members will seek external funding as needed to enable them to maintain their research program and support graduate research assistants.

-- Faculty member will publish and/or present the results of their research through appropriate channels.
+- Faculty members will publish and/or present the results of their research through appropriate channels.